What is it?

 - Leading the steering committee that resulted in the Isabella County Restoration House

-- Serving as Director of Wesley@CMU since 2006, building the regular student body from 6 to 60, growing programming from one day a week to five or six, envisioning and overseeing building of the Leadership Residence, and growing external funding from a few thousand dollars to over $80,000 annually
+- Serving as Director of Wesley@CMU since 2006, building the regular student body from 6 to 60, growing programming from one day a week to several, envisioning and overseeing building of the Leadership Residence, and growing external funding from a few thousand dollars to over $80,000 annually

 Where is it?